 How Do GAP Certifications Compare to FSMA’s Produce Safety Rule?

 This document provides a general comparison between Good agricultural practices (GAP) and Good manufacturing practices (GMP) certifications that produce operations have been undergoing for the past decade and the new requirements set by FSMA’s Produce Safety Rule.
-Despite the fact that the Produce Safety Rule was published on November 27, 2015 there are guidance documents and inspection guidelines that are being developed at the time of this publication and therefore do not allow for a full comparison of these programs.

 |GAP and GMP Certifications||FSMA- Produce Safety Rule|